 Visiting residents at correctional facilities

-Our department has made temporary changes to in-person visits at the Adult Corrections Facility, Juvenile Detention Center, and the Youth Residential Treatment Center (County Home School), to help ensure the health and safety of our residents and staff.
+Our department has made temporary changes to in-person visits at the Adult Corrections Facility and Juvenile Detention Center, to help ensure the health and safety of our residents and staff.
 Additional communication options have been made available to residents.

 Adult Corrections Facility